Environmental Studies Bachelor's Degree

 A professional with a background in environmental studies might:

-- Perform soil or water quality tests as part of a construction site inspection
+- Perform soil or water quality tests as part of a construction site inspection or for conservation and environmental health assessments.

 - Advise policymakers on issues related to environmental health or land use